Ctrl-X/Siribro/README.md

       })
       .start("Beginning");`

-And now in your bot.md, you call call your custom function like this :
+And now in your bot.md, you call call your custom function like this in the dialog file :
 >    \* Can you provide me an email ?

 >    \* \`input(email)\`

 >    \* Ok, now let me check if I find your account...

 >    \* \`checkOnServer()\`

 ## Create a  dialogue file